Why Outside Playtime is Critical to Development

 There seem to be more and more things competing for time in the day.
-With parents’ busy schedules, unpredictable weather and the temptation of television, computer games and other electronics when children arrive home after school it is not hard to believe that statistically children in our country are getting a lot less unstructured outdoor time than in past generations.
+With parents’ busy schedules, unpredictable weather and the temptation of television, computer games and other electronics when children arrive home after school, it is not hard to believe that, statistically, children in our country are getting a lot less unstructured outdoor time than in past generations.
 And that is a problem.
 It is important for us as educators and parents alike to recognize the importance of and to preserve unstructured outside time.
 Being outdoors in the natural world is a vital positive influence in every child’s development.
-For that reason, at school every class goes out to recess every morning and afternoon in all but the foulest of weather.
+For that reason, at our school, every class goes out to recess every morning and afternoon in all but the foulest of weather.
 Children staying for lunch go outside for another short lunch recess.
 Spending time in unstructured outside play after school and on weekends is also important for children.

 Unstructured outdoor play is essential for a variety of reasons, among them: